 General Remarks

-The subjects are located within a well established residential area of mixed style private dwellings within the town of Kilmarnock.
-Rugby park football stadium is in reasonably close proximity.
-Local amenities can be found within a reasonable distance.
+The subjects are located within a mixed residential/commercial area within the Beansburn area of Kilmarnock.
+Surrounding properties are of mixed age and style and there are various commercial uses in the vicinity.
+Local amenities can be found distance.

-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some works of repair and maintenance are required.
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction of repair and maintenance are required. on but some works

+There is a close between the subjects and a neighbouring property and rights of access and any maintenance liability shou ld be confirmed.

 Essential Repairs

 None.

-Estimated cost of essential repairs]
+Estimated cost of essential repairs

 Retention recommended?
-Yes X No
+Yes X No Retention amount

-Retention amount 1
+Retention amount

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider

 Valuation

-Market value in present condition £ 175,000
+Market value in present condition £ 85,000

 Market value on completion of essential repairs £

-Insurance reinstatement value £ 240,000
+Insurance reinstatement value £ 200,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No